OctopusDeploy/docs/docs/administration/retention-policies/retention-policy-tentacle-cleanup-and-troubleshooting.md

 If the deployment journal is deleted, on the next deployment, it will be created and contain one record.
 But you might have many more deployments than that on the server.
 If the release is not in the DeploymentJournal.xml it will not be deleted with the execution of the retention policy.
 Any deployments not in the deployment journal will need to be manually deleted.

+By default your deployment journal is located at: `<Tentacle Home>\DeploymentJournal.xml`.
+- For Windows Tentacles, the default directory is: `C:\Octopus`
+- For Linux Tentacles, the default directory is: `/etc/octopus`

-By default your deployment journal is located at: `C:\Octopus\DeploymentJournal.xml`.
-If you have multiple Tentacle instances configured on the same server you will find a unique deployment journal for each instance located at `C:\Octopus\[Instance Name]\DeploymentJournal.xml`, this is shown in the image shown below with the instance name set to `DWebApp01`.
+If you have multiple Tentacle instances configured on the same server you will find a unique deployment journal for each instance located at `<Tentacle Home>\[Instance Name]\DeploymentJournal.xml`.

+Learn more about where Tentacle [files are stored](/docs/administration/managing-infrastructure/tentacle-configuration-and-file-storage/index.md#Tentacleconfigurationandfilestorage-Filestorage).

+An example DeploymentJournal.xml is shown below on a Windows Tentacle with the instance name set to `DWebApp01`:

 ![](images/3278384.png "width=500")